CliMA/Oceananigans.jl/paper/paper.md

 and `cmocean` [@Thyng2016].

-``Oceananigans.jl`` leverages the Julia programming language [@Bezanson2017] to implement high-level, low-cost abstractions, a friendly user interface, a high-performance model in one language and a common code base for execution on the CPU or GPU with Julia’s native GPU compiler [@Besard2019].
+``Oceananigans.jl`` leverages the Julia programming language [@Bezanson2017] to implement high-level, low-cost abstractions, a friendly user interface, and a high-performance model in one language and a common code base for execution on the CPU or GPU with Julia’s native GPU compiler [@Besard2019].
 Because Julia is a high-level language, development is fast and users can flexibly specify